Sakshi9-tech/ppt2/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🆘 Support
+## Support

-For support and questions:
-- Create an issue on GitHub
+For support and questions, please open an issue on GitHub.
-- Check the documentation
-- Review the code examples

 ---

-**EtherXPPT v2.0.0** - Professional presentation software for modern teams.
+Built with ❤️ by Gella Uday Kumar